THE WORK MADE FOR HIRE AGREEMENT: Further Issues

 It is the party with vision that understands that how a deal is structured today can have long term implications.

-NOTE: there are issues related to work made for hire agreements under California law related to both worker’s compensation insurance and unemployment insurance and whether a party executing such an agreement is an “employee” for those purposes.
-Read “The Stupidest Law Ever Enacted.”
+NOTE: there are issues related to work made for hire agreements under California law related to both worker’s compensation insurance and unemployment insurance and perhaps for other purposes and whether a party executing such an agreement is an “employee” for those purposes.
+Read “Work Made For Hire Agreements Under California Law.”